+(Date) BY REGISTERED MAIL (name) (address)

+Dear:

-(Date) BY REG (name) (addres Dear: RE: NOTICE OF DECISION (Cancellation of Permission) Hearing Pursuant to Section 8 (1) of O.Reg 182/06 pursuant to the Conservation Authorities Act Permit No. Lot , Plan ; XX Drive City of rdance with the requirements of the Conservation Authorities Act , the Niagara Peninsula vation Authority provides the following Notice of Decision: refused your re develop deting date and number), the Hearing Board for the Niagara Peninsula Conservation Authority d'approved the cancellation of your permit.
-A copy the Board's resolution # has been attached for ecords.
-Please note that this decision is based on the following reasons: (the proposed pment/alteration to a watercourse or shoreline adversely affects the control of flooding, erosion ic beaches or pollution or interference with a wetland or conservation of land). r, there is no statutory option for the appeal of a cancelled permission under Conservation ities Act .
-Should unders you require any further information, please do not hesitate to contact (staff contact) or the igned.
-Yours t ruly, Chief A dministrative Officer Enclosu ure
+RE: NOTICE OF DECISION (Cancellation of Permission) Hearing Pursuant to Section 8 (1) of O.Reg 182/06 pursuant to the Conservation Authorities Act Permit No. Lot, Plan; XX Drive Municipality of

+In accordance with the requirements of the Conservation Authorities Act, the Niagara Peninsula Conservation Authority provides the following Notice of Decision:

+On (meeting date and number), the Hearing Board for the Niagara Peninsula Conservation Authority refused/approved the cancellation of your permit.
+A copy the Board's resolution # has been attached for your records.
+Please note that this decision is based on the following reasons: (the proposed development/alteration to a watercourse or shoreline adversely affects the control of flooding, erosion, dynamic beaches or pollution or interference with a wetland or conservation of land).

+Further, there is no statutory option for the appeal of a cancelled permission under Conservation Authorities Act.

+Should you require any further information, please do not hesitate to contact (staff contact) or the undersigned.